DavidVentura/blog/blog/raw/tesseract-translate/POST.md

 ---
 title: Adding OCR support to the local translator
-date: 2025-07-20
+date: 2025-07-19
-tags: android
+tags: android, kotlin, ocr, tesseract
 description: we have Google translate at home
 slug: mobile-translator-ocr
 series: On-device translation for Android
 ---

-[Some months ago](/posts/mobile-translator), I made a simple offline-only [translator app](https://github.com/DavidVentura/firefox-translator) using [Mozilla's models](https://github.com/mozilla/firefox-translations-models/tree/main).
+In the previous post, I made a simple offline-only [translator app](https://github.com/DavidVentura/firefox-translator) using [Mozilla's models](https://github.com/mozilla/firefox-translations-models/tree/main).

 I wanted to add the capability to translate images, similar to Google translate, so here we are.